Normal Wear and Tear

 Window blinds missing or broken slats

-Bathroom mirror caked with makeup or hairspray
+Bathroom mirror cracked or caked with makeup or hairspray

 Broken refrigerator shelf or dented front panels